vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/critical-care/main.md

 <p><strong>If low RR and no leak and Vt at goal</strong></p>
 <ul>
 <li><p>Patient may be oversedated</p></li>
-<li><p>Ensure pt has a back-up rate in case they aren’t triggering the
+<li><p>Ensure pt has a back-up rate in case they aren't triggering the
 vent-&gt;may need to switch vent modes for this (i.e. take off pressure support) or increase set/ventilator respiratory rate</p></li>
 </ul></td>